F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 allow, redirect & none termination supported with edge routes, while re-encrypt routes supports redirect & none terminations.
 ### Do we support bigIP referenced SSL Profiles annotations on routes?
 You can define SSL profiles in extended configMap.
-### Can we configure health monitors using annotations?
+### Can we configure health monitors using route annotations?
-Currently, you can define the health monitors in extended configMap, we will support the health monitor as annotation in upcoming release.
+Yes you can continue using the health monitors using route annotations
 ### Which fields are optional in the extended configMap?
-iRules and healthMonitors are optional values.
+iRules is optional values.
 ### Any changes in RBAC?
 No.